wischmcj/canopyHydrodynamics/paper.md

 The main inputs to canoPyHydro are Qantitative Structural Models (QSMs).
 These models simplify TLS point clouds to represent trees as collections of topologically ordered cylinders.
 CanoPyHydro's functionality can broadly categorized into two groups: Utilities for the ingestion and exploration of QSMs and utilities for predicting percipitation partitioning.

 CanoPyHydro takes a novel approach to the latter in particular, reimagining the trees' canopies as watersheds.
-CanoPyHydro unveils the previously unexplored structure of these watersheds: identifing the many tributary-like flows amongst trees' branches, determining which reach reach the trunk (thus becoming stemflow) and delineating areas of run-off where water drips to the forest floor (becoming throughfall).
+CanoPyHydro unveils the previously unexplored structure of these watersheds: identifying the many tributary-like flows amongst trees' branches, determining which reach reach the trunk (thus becoming stemflow) and delineating areas of run-off where water drips to the forest floor (becoming throughfall).

 For tree-data explorers, CanoPyHydro's spacial utilities are of particular interest.
 The use of [Alpha Shapes](https://en.wikipedia.org/wiki/Alpha_shape) empowers users to apply the concept of canopy coverage area in unexpected, new ways.
 Likewise, CanoPyHydro can provide detailed _intra_-canopy occlusion data for arbitrary cross-sections of the canopy, providing detailed estimates of the shade within the canopy (in the vertical direction) and protection from wind/rain (in the horizontal direction).